Visit Walker County Lake for Great Views and Outdoor Recreation

 You can spot an old eagle’s nest on one of the two trails at the lake.
 The Nature Trail is situated right next to the picnic area at the lake, making it ideal for an afternoon of hiking and eating sandwiches with the family.
 The Northern Trail is also a great option for any hikers, running from the end of the northern road up to the headwaters of the lake and winding past some beautiful views.

 Additionally, a new archery park is being planned and constructed at the lake thanks to a partnership between the Department of Conservation and Natural Resources and the Walker County Commission.
+As an avid hunting and fishing community, residents of Walker County have been eager for an archery park to support the popularity of the sport, so watch for updates as plans progress.
 The park is slated to be completed in October – just in time for bow season!

 For more information about amenities and prices, check out this info card.
 Interested in holding an event at the lake involving one of the new recreational activities?
 Check out the Walker County Lake website for flyer templates to fit any occasion.